ywoak/Boot2Root/README.md

 If we find database credential its most likely phpmyadmin credential

 ## Now search for entrypoint and then look for PrivEsc vector if needed to root the system
+Check readme of different method in the repo for different writeup